-NSW Land Registry Services (LRS), the organisation responsible for maintaining the state’s land ownership system, is has launched its blockchain proof of concept for electronic property conveyancing ahead of digital lodgements become mandatory next year.
+NSW Land Registry Services (LRS), the organisation responsible for maintaining the state’s land ownership system, has launched its blockchain proof of concept for electronic property conveyancing ahead of digital lodgements become mandatory next year.

 The move follows the state transitioning its land title registry system to an online model after allocating $8 million to the task in its 2017 budget and aims to drag the stubbornly paper driven property industry into the digital age.